ehansis/til/pages/attrs_dataclasses_results.md

-# Wrap your Python analytics results in dataclass or attrs
+# Wrap your Python analytics results in a dataclass or attrs

 When writing data queries or analysis functions, it is often necessary to pass back multiple result values.
 As an example, let's assume that you write a query function for the average number of posts per day for a user,